List of Frozen characters: King Agnarr and Queen Iduna

-King Agnarr (voiced by Maurice LaMarche in Frozen, Alfred Molina in Frozen II, and Jackson Stein in Frozen II in his youth) and Queen Iduna (voiced by Jennifer Lee in Frozen, Evan Rachel Wood in Frozen II, and Delaney Rose Stein in Frozen II in her youth) are the parents of Anna and Elsa, and former rulers of Arendelle.
+King Agnarr and Queen Iduna are the parents of Anna and Elsa, and former rulers of Arendelle.
 When their daughters were little, Elsa accidentally injured Anna with her ice powers, so her parents rushed her to see the trolls for care.
 After that, they decided to separate the two sisters for safety, until Elsa could get control of her powers.
 Years later, both died during a boat trip.

 In Olaf's Frozen Adventure it is mentioned that, before the decision to separate Anna and Elsa, they annually rang the Yule Bell with their daughters as to signify the beginning of the Christmas holiday season in Arendelle.

-In the prologue of Frozen II, they tells the girls the story of an enchanted forest King Agnarr saw in his youth, and recounts the war that had broken out between Arendelle and the Northuldra tribe, during which his father fell to his death, and how the fighting angered the spirits of the forest.
+In the prologue of Frozen 2, they tells the girls the story of an enchanted forest King Agnarr saw in his youth, and recounts the war that had broken out between Arendelle and the Northuldra tribe, during which his father fell to his death, and how the fighting angered the spirits of the forest.
 In the present, their daughters ended up traveling to that forest, where they discovered that their mother was a Northuldra.

+Both are also the central characters of the novel Frozen II: Dangerous Secrets, where their backstory in their youth is told.

 In the book Conceal, Don't Feel: A Twisted Tale, in an alternative reality in which after taking their daughters to see the trolls everything gets complicated in a curse which will cause Anna to turn to ice if she spends too long in proximity to Elsa, in order to protect their children Elsa and Anna's memories of each other are erased, and Anna is left with a baker and his wife, the wife being an old friend of Iduna.
 Iduna often visits Anna in the bakery under an alias, but never reveals that she is Anna's mother before her death.

-An alternate version of them also appears during the season 4 of the television series Once Upon a Time, with the King of Arendelle (played by Oliver Rice) being unnamed, and his wife being named Gerda (played by Pascale Hutton), as a reference to the original female protagonist of the fairy tale The Snow Queen, and in this version being one of the princesses of the royal family of Arendelle.
+An alternate version of them also appears during the season 4 of the television series Once Upon a Time, with the King of Arendelle being unnamed, and his wife being named Gerda, as a reference to the original female protagonist of the fairy tale The Snow Queen, and in this version being one of the princesses of the royal family of Arendelle.
 Both appear in the prologue of "A Tale of Two Sisters", showing the moment in which their ship was about to sink.
-Gerda returns in the episode "The Snow Queen" (with Ava Marie Telek also playing a young Gerda), showing her past and relationship with her two sisters, Ingrid and Helga.
+Gerda returns in the episode "The Snow Queen", showing her past and relationship with her two sisters, Ingrid and Helga.